Information for Tag-in will be provided as arrangements are made due to COVID-19

 Breeding Swine Nominations/Animal ID

-UPDATE: – Youth will need to identify their breeding swine and market swine twice through 4HOnline if they are the same animal.
+NOTE OF IMPORTANCE: – Youth will need to identify their breeding swine and market swine twice through 4HOnline if they are the same animal.
 Remember: youth may dual enroll their gilts in the breeding swine and market swine project; however they must complete TWO record books on these animals.
 The information must be listed under the project columns of Market Swine as well as Breeding Swine.

 If youth have animals that will NOT be showing at fair, but still part of their 4-H project, they will need to complete the form linked here to identify their animals: Animal ID